bard-rr/agent-api/README.md

 # Agent API

-This is the api for the agent from the bardrr npm package.
-This nodejs api will validate the bardrr Agent using json web tokens and collect all the events from the agent recorder.

 <p align="center">
   <img src="https://github.com/bard-rr/.github/blob/main/profile/agentAPI.jpg?raw=true" width="600">
 </p>

+## Description

+This is the api for the agent from the bardrr npm package.
+This nodejs api will validate the bardrr Agent using json web tokens.
+The agent API has three main jobs in our infrastructure.
+First, it collects the metadata for each session by using the session ID given by the agent to keep track of the time, length, app name, and errors of each session.
+Second, the agent API parses conversion events from regular events and inserts them into the conversion table in the clickhouse database.
+Third, it collects all the events from the agent and inserts them into the events table in the clickhouse database.

-# Required Software
+## Required Software

 Rabbitmq: [Download Here](https://www.rabbitmq.com/download.html) Will be run on port 5672.